 5. Don’t assume that everyone has the required knowledge, there are lots of people “winging it!”

 By nature, we’re often afraid to speak up when we don’t understand something, particularly at work.
 Before commencing a SIAM program, and creating a SIAM operating model, it’s a good idea to ensure that staff are well versed in some basic principles, particularly in the following areas:

 - Commercial frameworks.

 It’s also worthwhile to consider training staff in the fundamentals of business change such that they can develop their own approaches to managing change within their teams as the SIAM operating model is implemented.

-6. There’s no one size fits all (approach to SIAM)
+6. There’s no one size fits all (approach to a SIAM operating model)

 Many organizations fail to grasp the concept of “adopt and adapt.”
 Just as in ITIL, the guidance written in SIAM best practice documentation, such as the SIAM Body of Knowledge, is just that, guidance.
 You’ll need to use this guidance as the main ingredient in your own SIAM operating model, ensuring that the solution meets the specific challenges and requirements of your organization.

 Beware of those offering a rapid SIAM implementation because these seemingly too-good-to-be-true offers are just that.
 They’ll fail to take into account your specific requirements and will fail to overcome the challenges that have led your organization to consider SIAM in the first place.Beware of those offering a rapid #SIAM implementation because these seemingly too-good-to-be-true offers are just that – @SteveBMorgan.
 Click To Tweet